basicsofthebible/basicsofthebible.org/studyguide/NextSteps.md

 Ecclesiastes: a commentary on the futility of living without making the Creator God a central part of your life.

-Song of Solomon: beautiful poetry with sensual imagery that speaks about love on many levels—between a husband and wife, and between the loving Creator God and His people.
+Song of Solomon: beautiful poetry with sensual imagery that speaks about love on many levels——between a husband and wife, and between the loving Creator God and His people.

 Jonah: the well-known account of the prophet that was swallowed by a whale, but one in which most readers completely miss the point.
 This book is all about the grace of God and how we as depraved humans, much like Jonah, don't understand what God is trying to do.
 Today, we are no different than Jonah was in his day.

 # Suggestions on Other Reading Material
-Before giving some recommendations on reading material that will help you understand the Bible better, let me emphasize the primacy of the Bible with respect to other books—the Bible stands alone because it is the inspired Word of God.
+Before giving some recommendations on reading material that will help you understand the Bible better, let me emphasize the primacy of the Bible with respect to other books——the Bible stands alone because it is the inspired Word of God.
 Other books may be helpful, thought-provoking and some can even be life-changing, but don't let them take a higher place in your mind than the Bible.
 Be on your guard (remember the study on false teachers!), for some books may have an appearance of godliness, but will actually lead you astray.
-This is why we should not let ourselves be overly dependent on other people's commentaries and opinions on the Bible—and by the way, that includes this study guide!
+This is why we should not let ourselves be overly dependent on other people's commentaries and opinions on the Bible——and by the way, that includes this study guide!
 Remember to let the Bible speak for itself.
 If we are open to hearing what the Bible has to say to us, the Holy Spirit will speak to us and instruct us in God's ways.

 With this in mind, I don't want to discourage you from using helpful tools either.
 Below are some recommendations to get you started: